 Menu

-This tutorial clears all of that up.
-By the end, you’ll have a running LangGraph app that takes user input, sends it to an LLM, and returns a response.
-Every line of code runs — no hand-waving.
+This tutorial answers all of that.
+By the time you’re done, you’ll have a running LangGraph app that takes a question, talks to an LLM, and gives you back an answer.
+Everything here runs — nothing is pseudocode.

 What Is LangGraph?

-LangGraph is a Python framework for building stateful, multi-step AI workflows as graphs.
-The LangChain team built it, but you don’t need LangChain to use it.
+LangGraph is a Python framework for building stateful, multi-step AI workflows shaped as graphs.
+The LangChain team built it, but you don’t need LangChain itself to use it.

-Why graphs instead of simple chains?
-Because real AI workflows need loops, branches, and if-this-then-that logic.
-A chatbot that calls tools needs to loop back after each tool call.
-A research agent needs to branch based on what it finds.
-Graphs handle that with ease.
+Why bother with graphs when simple chains exist?
+Because real AI work isn’t a straight line.
+A chatbot that uses tools needs to circle back after each tool call.
+A research agent has to pick a different path based on what it discovers.
+Graphs handle that loop-and-branch pattern without messy hacks.

 python